bhk/rio/concepts.md

 Perhaps ideally, we could have arbitrary-precision decimal numbers, with all operations preserving precision, except for division, which would return floating point.
-CTE could (hopefully) tell the compiler when integers could be used to represent the values, such as in a loop counter.
-Of couse, some `Float64` type would still have to be available in the language for type structures and vectors.
+Abstract interpretation could (hopefully) tell the compiler when integers could be used to represent the values, such as in a loop counter.
+Of course, some `Float64` type would still have to be available in the language for type structures and vectors.

 However, floating point is overwhelmingly the practical choice.